John E. McMahon: Military career

-He retired as a colonel due to disabilities in 1919.
+He retired as a colonel due to disabilities in October 1919 and he died in late January the following year.
 His rank of major general was restored posthumously in 1930.

 Personal life

-He married Caroline Bache on May 12, 1888 and was a modern languages instructor at the United States Military Academy from 1890 to 1891.
+He married Caroline Bache on May 12, 1888, and was a modern languages instructor at the United States Military Academy from 1890 to 1891.
 He died in Princeton, New Jersey, at the age of 59 on January 28, 1920.
 He was buried at Oak Hill Cemetery in Washington, D.C.